 Just because the bull market has reached the double digits doesn’t mean it’s about to crash.
 Economists have been predicting for years that the bull market was getting too long and would soon turn to a bear.
 Take a look at the graph and you’ll see how much you would have lost if you had listened to them and converted to cash five years ago.

 Short-term movement of the stock market is impossible to predict, so it’s best not to make investment decisions based on your feelings regarding where the market is at a given point.
 Instead, it’s important to maintain a broadly diversified portfolio that is personalized for your unique risk tolerance, investing time horizon, and financial goals.

 If you need help with your investments or want to make sure your portfolio is prepared for whatever happens next with the market, schedule a call with me today!

 About Wacek Financial Planning

-Founder Ben Wacek is a fee-only, Certified Financial PlannerTM who has a passion to help people of all income levels make wise financial decisions and steward their resources from an eternal perspective, using Biblical principles.
+Founder Ben Wacek is a fee-only Certified Financial Planner™ and Certified Kingdom Advisor® who has a passion to help people of all income levels make wise financial decisions and steward their resources from an eternal perspective using Biblical principles.
+Based in Minneapolis, MN, he works with clients both locally and virtually throughout the country and abroad.
 If you’d like to learn more about Wacek Financial Planning, please visit www.wacekfp.com.

 *S&P 500 numbers and graphs taken from the Dimensional Fund advisors website.